 The Veteran Advocacy Project provides free civil legal services to low-income veterans and their families, with a focus on those living with Post Traumatic Stress, Traumatic Brain Injury, and substance use problems.

-We are partnered with VA hospitals, mental health clinics, and local veterans’ groups to reach servicemembers where they are.
+We are partnered with VA hospitals, mental health clinics, and community groups to reach veterans where they are.
 While our attorneys tackle the legal challenges, our advocates ensure that our clients are connected to appropriate social services.
 With a dedicated team, the project helps veterans achieve the stability needed to regain their health and rebuild their lives.